dwettergreen/hike_planner/README.md

 ## Technical reference

+See `docs/Hike_Planner_User_Guide_vX_X.docx` for detailed explanation of the web-based tool and workflow for developing your hike plan.

-See `docs/Hike_Planner_TDD_v4_1.docx` for full DP pseudocode, V4 bug model derivation, data format specs, trail distance infrastructure, multi-trail architecture, and bug catalog.
+See `docs/Hike_Planner_TDD_vX_X.docx` for full DP pseudocode, V4 bug model derivation, data format specs, trail distance infrastructure, multi-trail architecture, and bug catalog.

+See `docs/Trail_Import_Guide_vX_X.docx` for explanation of how to add a new trail to the tool, including scripts to prepare trail geojson and other necessary configuration settings.

 ---

-*Vibe coded with Claude - April 2026*
+*Vibe coded with Claude by David Wettergreen - April 2026*